-This online synchronous course is conducted in real time over zoom and has a scheduled class time that meets every Monday at 11:35 am.
+This online synchronous course is conducted in real time over zoom and has a scheduled class time that meets every Tuesday at 11:35 am.
 Reliable high speed internet access is required.
 Access to computer and microphone is required.
 Please plan to attend every class.
-Each class will consist of a lecture, class discussion/activity and small peer breakout group discussions.
 Students are encouraged to have their webcam on during zoom interactions in class meetings, but this is not mandatory to attend or participate.